OhShINT/ohshint.gitbook.io/OSINT_Articles/OSINT_WTF/OSINT_WTF.md

 - Sending your target a friend request or follow request from a sock-puppet account.
 - Sending your target a private message of any kind.
-- Liking, commenting or sharing a targets posts.
+- Liking, commenting or sharing a target's posts.
 - Scanning a target web site or device.

 ## **The OSINT Process**